-Student work supervisors will teach student employees about expectations and professionalism in the workplace.
+With appropriate training and support, student work supervisors will teach student employees about expectations and professionalism in the workplace.
 Campus jobs can also give some students the opportunity to learn how to supervise less-experienced peers.
 We should also offer non-credit courses and/or workshops in life and career skills (e.g. managing household finances, interviewing, networking), typically taught by alumni and staff.